Double Negative Control Inference in Test-Negative Design Studies of Vaccine Effectiveness: Method

-Importantly, although \eqref{eq:trt-bridge-defn} may not have a unique solution, any solution uniquely identifies the causal log RR $\beta_0$ for a fixed function $c(\cdot)$.
-Furthermore, although the choice of $c(\cdot)$ doesn't change the unbiasedness of~\eqref{eq:ee-risk-ratio}, it impacts the validity and efficiency of the resulting estimator $\hat\beta_0$.
-For example, \eqref{eq:ee-risk-ratio} doesn't lead to a estimator of $\beta_0$ if $c(X_i)$ is set to be zero.
-In practice, one may simply set $c(X_i)\equiv 1$.
+Importantly, although \eqref{eq:trt-bridge-defn} may not have a unique solution, any solution uniquely identifies the causal log RR $\beta_0$.
 The result in Theorem~\ref{thm:causal-rr-identifiability} cannot directly be applied in practice because the treatment confounding bridge function is not identifiable even if random samples from the target population were available -- solving~\eqref{eq:trt-bridge-defn} requires additional information about $U$ which is unobserved.
 For instance, in Example 1 one is unable to directly estimate $q(a, z)$ because $p_{za.u}$ in \eqref{eq:trt-bridge-binary} cannot directly be estimated from the observed data.